Skip to main content

 Adi Goldstein

-Adi (Dee) Goldstein is Senior Manager, Revenue and Growth Strategy at ASA, having previously been Director of Development for the South Florida Institute on Aging, a community nonprofit devoted to helping older adults thrive as they age.
+Adi (Dee) Goldstein is the Senior Operations & Growth Manager at ASA, having previously been Senior Development Manager at ASA and the Director of Development for the South Florida Institute on Aging, a community nonprofit devoted to helping older adults thrive as they age.
+She brings over 10 years of experience in marketing and fundraising across industries, and is excited to help shape the work ASA does to unite, empower and champion all those that work in aging.
 She holds a Bachelor’s degree in Psychology from Santa Clara University and a Master’s in Counseling Psychology with a specialization in Creative Expression from Sofia University (formerly the Institute of Transpersonal Psychology).

 Julia Burrowes